3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Eye-Protector

-All the attached images will be defaulted by 30% darker than the original to avoid the bright light flashing your eyes when scrolling down your note.
+All the attached images will be defaulted by 30% darker than the original, to avoid the bright light flashing your eyes when scrolling down your note.

 ![eye-protector-sample](https://user-images.githubusercontent.com/86870826/134763020-4662fedb-6bc0-404d-bafc-e16ea5b2ea62.jpg)